kavinho/zombie-walker/README.md

 This repo, demonstrates an solution on zombie movements effects in a grid, and infecting creatures they bite.

+### A bit of a background

+In a  NxN matrix world.
+A zombie wakes up in a predefined location(x,y).
+Point 0 is top left.
+This zomibe follows a predefined set of movements: "U" up, "D" down, "L" left, "R" right, to travel in the matrix world square of square.
+If it sees a creature in that squre it will infect them, and move on.
+In turn each turned creature, which is a zombie now, starts the same series of moves, to infect others.

+Note Zombies can travel from one edge to another, for example "R" on far right edge, will put them the x:0 of the same row.
+The World will come to and end when there is no more newly infected zombies.
+Right well designed, well tested, readable, performant code.

 ## Considered Approaches

 ### A